alexandrainst/alexandra-ml-template/README.md

 <a href="https://github.com/alexandrainst/{{ cookiecutter.project_name }}"><img src="https://github.com/alexandrainst/alexandra-ml-template/blob/main/%7B%7Bcookiecutter.project_name%7D%7D/gfx/alexandra_logo.png" width="239" height="175" align="right" /></a>
-# Alexandra Institute Python Repository Template
+# Alexandra Institute Machine Learning Repository Template

 ## What is this?
 This repository is a template for a Python-based data science project within the